SourceDocs/SourceDocs/Package.md

 ## Products

-List of products in SourceDocs package.
+List of products in this package:

 | Product | Type | Targets |
 | ------- | ---- | ------- |